-The first book of this series is based on Despina Papakonstantinou – Diamantourou’s first memories at the Ancient Pella excavations (1962-1964) and is part of the material owned by the writer which can be found alltogether on the cute site www.pella1962.wordpress.com
+The first book of this series is based on Despina Papakonstantinou – Diamantourou’s first memories at the Ancient Pella excavations (1962-1964) and is part of the material owned by the writer which can be found alltogether on www.pella1962.wordpress.com

 Also available in English at the Ancient Pella archaeological site